-We start by briefly describing the atomic polymorphic system $\mathbf{F{at}}$.
-The syntax of the calculus consists of propositional constants (denoted by P, Q, R, ...), second-order variables (denoted by X, Y, Z, ...), two primitive logical connectives, implication and the second-order universal quantifier, and punctuation signs.
-The formulas of $\mathbf{F{at}}$ are defined inductively by:
+We start by briefly describing the atomic polymorphic system \mathbf{F}{at} .
+The syntax of the calculus consists of propositional constants (denoted by P, Q, R, \ldots), second-order variables (denoted by X, Y, Z, \ldots), two primitive logical connectives, implication and the second-order universal quantifier, and punctuation signs.
+The formulas of \mathbf{F}{at} are the smallest class of expressions such that: